 Ventricular systolic function (based on ejection fraction) is usually preserved.
 Prolonged elevation of pulmonary venous pressure results in dyspnea (particularly during exertion) and orthopnea.
 Fatigue may be severe.
 Distention of neck veins with a rise in venous pressure during inspiration (Kussmaul sign) is present; it is absent in tamponade.
 Pulsus paradoxus is rare and is usually less severe than in tamponade.
 Lungs are not congested unless severe left ventricular constriction develops.

 ECG Electrocardiography The standard electrocardiogram (ECG) provides 12 different vector views of the heart’s electrical activity as reflected by electrical potential differences between positive and negative electrodes... read more and chest x-ray are done.
 Echocardiography Echocardiography This photo shows a patient having echocardiography.
 This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
-Echocardiography uses ultrasound waves to produce an image of... read more is done to check for effusion (particularly loculated effusion with localized tamponade, which, because of its atypical manifestations, may not be suspected, and which may be suggested by indirect findings such as compression of chambers and characteristic respiratory variations), cardiac filling abnormalities, and wall motion abnormalities characteristic of myocardial involvement.
-Blood tests may detect leukocytosis and an elevated erythrocyte sedimentation rate, but these findings are nonspecific.
+Echocardiography uses ultrasound waves to produce an image of... read more is done to check for effusion, cardiac filling abnormalities that may suggest cardiac tamponade, and wall motion abnormalities characteristic of myocardial involvement.
+Blood tests may detect leukocytosis and elevated markers of inflammation (eg, C-reactive protein, erythrocyte sedimentation rate), which may be used to guide duration of therapy.

 The diagnosis is based on the presence of the following clinical findings and ECG abnormalities, which are not always present in all cases.